msu-eele-fpga/final-project-josh-colter/hdl/avalon/README.md

-# RGB LED Driver Avalon Component
+# RGB LED Avalon Component

 ## Overview
 This component creates 3 PWM controllers, and assigns a collective period register and 3 duty_cycle registers to control the R,G,and B values of an RGB LED.
 It is intended for use with the rgb.ko device driver for software control of the RGB LED.